RDS/RBDS and RadioText Plus (RT+) FM Receiver

 AM Demodulation: RDS and RBDS symbols are generated at an 1187.5 Hz rate and are AM-modulated to a 57 kHz carrier.
 The 57 kHz RDS/RBDS signal can be coherently demodulated with a 57 kHz carrier that is locked in frequency and phase.
 Typically, the frequency-tripled 19 kHz pilot tone suffices for coherent demodulation.
 The next figures show the 19 kHz and 57 kHz pilot tones, the 57 kHz RDS/RBDS signal, and the AM-demodulated baseband RDS/RBDS signal.

 At the same time, there exist several FM stations whose 57 kHz RDS/RBDS signal exhibits a time-varying phase offset from the 19 kHz pilot tone and its frequency-tripled version.
 The PHY receiver contains a Costas loop to compensate for such time-varying phase offsets.

-- Biphase symbol decoder: RDS and RBDS use bi-phase-level (bi- -L) coding, which is commonly known as Manchester coding.
+Biphase symbol decoder: RDS and RBDS use bi-phase-level (bi- -L) coding, which is commonly known as Manchester coding.
 In each clock cycle, the RDS/RBDS symbol takes two opposite amplitude values, either a positive followed by a negative, or a negative followed by a positive.
 The biphase symbol decoder negates the second amplitude level, so that each symbol holds the same amplitude level throughout the entire clock cycle.
 The new clock-wide amplitude level corresponds to the symbol's bit representation.
-The following two screenshots correspond to the waveforms #1-6 in Figure 2 of [ 1 ].
+These plots correspond to the waveforms #1-6 in Figure 2 of [ 1 ].

 To obtain each symbol's bit value, the waveform is integrated over each clock cycle, and the outcome is compared to zero (slicer).